The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Slow-cooker mac is done when a noodle in the center is al dente, just a tiny firm spot.
 If you can mash one easily against the side of the pot, you’re 10 minutes past done.

-Combine 1 pound uncooked elbow macaroni, 4 cups of whole milk, 1 cup of heavy cream, 1 stick (1/2 cup) of butter – cut into chunks, 4 cups shredded sharp cheddar, 1 cup shredded gruyere or monterey jack, 1 teaspoon of salt, 1/2 teaspoon of mustard powder, and 1/4 teaspoon of black pepper.
-Stir well.
-Cook on LOW for 1.5-2 hours.
-This is one of the few slow-cooker recipes where you may want to check it early: give it a stir every half hour, and note that the pasta is done when it’s al dente (a little firm in the middle, it will continue to soften the longer it cooks).
-When you overcook the pasta, it turns into mush.
-That means you’ve failed.
-Mix well before serving, and allow to rest for 5 minutes off the heat to allow it to thicken.
+Combine the following ingredients in your slow cooker: 1 pound of elbow macaroni (uncooked), 4 cups of whole milk, 1 cup of heavy cream, 1 stick (1/2 cup) of butter (cut into chunks), 4 cups of shredded sharp cheddar cheese, 1 cup of shredded gruyere cheese or monterey jack cheese, 1 teaspoon of salt, 1/2 teaspoon of mustard powder, and 1/4 teaspoon of black pepper.
+Stir the ingredients to combine, then cook on LOW for 1-2 hours.
+This is one of the only slow cooker recipes where you may want to check it earlier.
+Stir the mixture every 30 minutes.
+The macaroni is done when it is al dente. (a little firm in the middle).
+It will continue to soften the longer it cooks, and when you overcook the macaroni it becomes mushy and that means you’ve failed.
+Before serving, stir the mixture again and allow it to rest for 5 minutes off the heat so that it can thicken.

 27) Slow-Cooker Sloppy Joes

-Brown 2 pounds of ground beef with one diced onion and 1 diced green bell pepper in a skillet over medium-high heat, breaking up the meat as it cooks.
-Drain off the fat.
-Place in the slow cooker one 15 ounce can of tomato sauce, 1/3 cup of ketchup, 1/4 cup of brown sugar, 2 tablespoons of Worcestershire sauce, 2 tablespoons of yellow mustard, 1 tablespoon of apple cider vinegar, 1 teaspoon of chili powder, 1 teaspoon of garlic powder, and 1 teaspoon of salt.
+In a skillet, brown 2 pounds of ground beef with one chopped onion and one chopped green bell pepper over medium high heat, breaking up the meat as it cooks.
+Drain the fat.
+In the slow cooker, combine a 15 ounce can of tomato sauce, 1/3 cup ketchup, 1/4 cup brown sugar, 2 tablespoons Worcestershire sauce, 2 tablespoons yellow mustard, 1 tablespoon apple cider vinegar, 1 teaspoon chili powder, 1 teaspoon garlic powder and 1 teaspoon salt.
 Cook on LOW for 5-6 hours.
-Done when the sauce has thickened to where it mounds on a spoon and doesn’t run off.
-If there is still too much water at the end, keep the lid open for the last 30 minutes so some liquid can evaporate.
+It is done when the sauce thickens so that it mounds on a spoon and doesn’t run off.
+If there is still too much water at the end, leave the lid off for the last 30 minutes to let some liquid evaporate.
 Serve on toasted brioche buns.

 28) Chicken And Rice

-Why pick this tonight: Slow-cooker chicken and rice is the one-pot dinner that actually works in a slow cooker (rice is tricky, but this version handles it).
-To prevent the rice from becoming gummy, add it later.
+What makes Chicken And Rice work: Slow-cooker chicken and rice is the one-pot dinner that actually works in a slow cooker (rice is tricky, but this version handles it).
+To avoid the rice being bomb, put it in later.

-Put 2 pounds of bone in chicken thighs into the slow cooker (leave the skin on for flavor, you can remove it later.)
-Include 1 chopped onion, 4 garlic cloves, 1 teaspoon of paprika, 1 teaspoon of salt, 1/2 teaspoon of black pepper, and 4 cups of chicken stock.
-Cook on LOW for 4-5 hours.
-Take out the chicken and set it aside.
-Add 1.5 cups of long-grain white rice into the broth, then cover and cook on HIGH for 25-30 minutes, or until rice is tender and has absorbed most of the broth.
-If you want, you can remove the skin from the chicken.
-Replacing the chicken in the pot is the last 5 minutes to reheat it.
-Finished when the chicken is fall-off-the-bone tender and the rice is fluffy.
-Finish with chopped parsley.
+Place skin-on thighs with bones into a slow cooker, along with a diced onion, 4 cloves of garlic (minced), 1 teaspoon of paprika, 1 teaspoon of salt, ½ teaspoon of black pepper, and 4 cups of chicken stock.
+Cook on low for 4 – 5 hours.
+After removing the chicken (to be set aside), add 1.5 cups of long-grain white rice to the broth, then cover and cook on high for 25 – 30 minutes, or until the rice is tender and has absorbed most of the broth.
+Optionally, you may remove the skin from the chicken and put the chicken back in the pot for the last 5 minutes to warm it up.
+The dish is done when the chicken is fall-off-the-bone tender and the rice is fluffy.
+Lastly, top with parsley.

 29) Slow-Cooker Vegetable Curry